dwilkie/devise_paypal/README.markdown

       :mass_pay => true
     }

 The method should return a single record which will be used to sign in the user.
-A simple implementation may look like:
+A simple implementation may look like this:

     class User < ActiveRecord::Base
       def self.find_for_paypal_auth(params)